What To Know About Condo Associations: Your Guide To Rules, Fees And Insurance

 While a condo association and a homeowners association (HOA) are similar in purpose, the main difference between the two governing bodies pertains to what their respective owners actually own.
 See the breakdown below.

-- Homeowners association: Similar to a condo association, each member owns their individual property, which includes their home and the real estate on which the home resides.
+Similar to a condo association, each member owns their individual property, which includes their home and the real estate on which the home resides.
 However, the individual members don’t share joint ownership of common areas.
-Instead, the homeowners association (HOA) – which usually exists as an independent entity or is owned by the developer or an HOA management company – owns these shared areas.
+Instead, the homeowners association (HOA) owns these shared areas.
+The HOA usually exists as an independent entity or is owned by the developer or an HOA management company.

 How Does A Condominium Association Work?